Innovations in Payroll

 Recent events have shown the importance of effective disaster recovery plans to New Zealand businesses.
 Payroll is a critical function and few organisations have effective disaster recovery plans in place for legacy payroll systems.
 Moving to a cloud payroll application from a supplier who has good disaster recovery systems and plans in place can therefore eliminate a significant risk.

 Payroll data is unusually sensitive and confidential and yet in many cases it is stored on readily accessible computers or parts of the company’s network.
-Companies are also moving to cloud payroll solutions to move this data out of their offices and off their network into a secure data centre.
+Companies are also moving to cloud payroll solutions to move this data out of their offices and off their network into a secure data center.

 Like other applications using the cloud model, cloud based payroll applications are available on a simple “pay as you go” billing scheme.
 You pay for what you need and get a highly scalable system without the capital outlay.
 Flexible contract terms don’t inhibit this scalability and often include no commitment to a minimum term.